ryesearchanddevelopment/clapp/README.md

 ## Working with apps

+Each app exposes an ```app<app name>``` function that renders the app either as a widget view or follscreen.
+This function is called by the main clapp UI.

 ### Add an app

 1. Copy the test folder in /apps and change "test" in the file names and CMakeLists.txt to the name of your app